Anthurium magnificum Indoor Care, Propagation, Problems and Solutions

 Repot Anthurium magnificum every 2-3 years at the beginning of the growing season when pot-bound.
 Use a pot one-size larger than the current one and chunky aroids soil that is rich in organic matter.

 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
-Check out these Self Watering Pots for Indoor Plants on Amazon.
+Check out these self watering pots on Amazon.

 Pruning